 Schools Workshops

-We are collaborating with the educational charity Never Such Innocence to run a series of free schools workshops in connection with our exhibitions.
-See below for more details of past workshops; we are running more in Kilmarnock (3rd and 4th February 2025) and Falkirk (spring/summer 2025).
-If you work in a school and would like to explore… Read More
+Over the course of this project, we collaborated with the educational charity Never Such Innocence to run a series of free schools workshops in connection with our exhibitions, at St Andrews, Kilmarnock and Falkirk.
+If you work in a school and would like to explore opportunities to engage with our exhibition, please contact us at [email protected].
+You… Read More